 - Which diversity factor(s) could be embedded to strengthen the study?
 Why would you consider or not consider these factors and their intersections?

 - In cases that involve a research site, have you determined which Indigenous government or community has jurisdiction over or interests in the research site?
-Have you genuinely engaged the community, considered their own research priorities and interests in the co-production of knowledge (even if you are from the community)?
-Are there opportunities for reciprocity in the design of the study such that both the community and the researcher benefit (see example 5 and key resource F)?
+Have you genuinely engaged with the community and considered their own research priorities and interests in the co-production of knowledge (even if you are from the community)?
+Are there opportunities for reciprocity in the design of the study, such that both the community and the researcher benefit (see example 5)?

 Example 5: Developing and mobilizing local knowledge

 The Dehcho Collaborative on Permafrost (DCoP) is an initiative that combines scientific and Indigenous knowledge on permafrost to improve monitoring, adaptation, process understanding and prediction of permafrost thaw in the Dehcho region in the Northwest Territories.
-Members of the DCoP research team as well as community members are co-developing a number of knowledge-based resources including real-time data, interactive maps and modelling data demonstrating rates and patterns of permafrost thaw, land cover change and hydrograph response for different scenarios of warming.
-These resources are important for the communities to manage and respond to the disrupted hydrological cycle and ecosystems resulting from permafrost thaw and land cover change in the region.
+Members of the DCoP research team and community members are co-developing a number of knowledge-based resources, including real-time data and interactive maps and modelling data, which demonstrate rates and patterns of permafrost thaw, land cover change and hydrograph response for different scenarios of warming.
+These resources are important for communities to manage and respond to the disrupted hydrological cycle and ecosystems resulting from permafrost thaw and land cover change in the region.

 - How will you obtain information for each diversity factor under consideration?
 How will privacy be protected?

-- How will you ensure that the research participants reflect the diversity categories that are included in the research design?
+- How will you ensure that the research participants reflect the diversity categories included in the research design?

 - If the analysis is based on existing data sets, is there potential for bias due to the cultural and/or institutional contexts in which the data were generated?